gaborio/gaborio.github.io/index.md

 # About Me

 I'm a political scientist and data specialist with extensive experience in survey research, statistical analysis, and software development.
-Currently serving as a Short Term Consultant for the World Bank Kenya Analytical Program on Forced Displacement (KAP-FD) and as an instructor at Universidad Javeriana.
+Currently working as an instructor at Universidad Javeriana.

 My expertise lies in developing innovative research tools and software solutions that streamline data analysis and research processes.
 I've created multiple R packages and interactive applications that have enhanced research capabilities in social science contexts.